MatheSchool/typst-g-exam/g-exam.typ

 /// - keywords (string): keywords of document.
 /// - languaje (en, es, de, fr, pt, it): Languaje of docuemnt.
 English, Spanish, German, Portuguese and Italian are defined.
 ///     Ejemplo buy bonito:
+/// - clarifications (string, [], array): Clarifications of exam.
+It will appear in a box on the first page.
+/// - question-text-parameters: Parameter of text in question and subquestion.
+For example, it allows us to change the text size of the questions.
+/// - show-studen-data(none, true, false, "first-page", "odd-pages"): It shows a box for the student to enter their details.
+It can appear on the first page or on all odd-numbered pages.
+/// - show-grade-table: (bool): Show grade table.
+/// - decimal-separator: (".", ","): Indicates the decimal separation character.
+/// - question-point-position: (left, right): Position of question point.
+/// - show-solution: (true, false): It shows the solutions to the questions.
 #let g-exam(
   author: (
     name: "",